luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 In November 2022, OpenAI released ChatGPT ([Matt Casey, 2023](https://snorkel.ai/large-language-models)) - arguably the first Large Language Model (LLM) available to the general public.
 This, alongside the recent Artificial Intelligence (AI) revolution, marked a real turn in what we perceive computers to be capable of - no longer could programs only deal with scenarios pre-defined by a programmer; they now also (appeared to) reason for themselves.

 However, with subsequent research into the LLM-production pipeline, LLM developers have received a vast amount of criticism for the negative social and environmental impact that LLMs and their production cause.
-Arguably the most common criticism of LLMs developers is the unethical and oftentimes illegal sourcing of training data for their models.
+Arguably the most common criticism of LLM developers is the unethical and oftentimes illegal sourcing of training data for their models.
 These claims often touch base on the infringement of copyright or GDPR to prove the wrong-doings of LLM developers.
 However, another aspect that must be considered is the environmental impact of LLMs - specifically, the energy consumed to both test and train these LLMs.
 [Jacob Morrison et al.](https://arxiv.org/pdf/2503.05804) found that training a 13 billion parameter model from the OLMo model family consumed an estimated 230 MWh of electricity - which they state is enough to power the average US home for 21 years.

 This study will focus on analysing the energy consumption of prompting LLMs.
 Specifically, it is our goal to address two specific questions - first, we will study how the length of an input prompt affects the energy consumption of an LLM producing a response.
-Second, we will compare three different 8 Billion parameter models, rjn-1, Llama 3.1 and Deepseek-r1 (developed by Essential AI, Meta and Deepseek respectively) in terms of their energy consumption to study how much variation in energy efficiency there is between different LLM developers.
+Second, we will compare three different 8 Billion parameter models, rnj-1, Llama 3.1 and Deepseek-r1 (developed by Essential AI, Meta and Deepseek respectively) in terms of their energy consumption to study how much variation in energy efficiency there is between different LLM developers.

 ## Methodology

 Before running the tests, the computer must be warmed up.
 This is done because higher temperature results in higher energy consumption due to the higher electrical resistance of electrical conductors - thus, for a fair test, we must make sure the computer is sufficiently warmed up for our tests to take place under the same thermal conditions.
-To accomplish this, we ran a CPU-intensive task (in our case, calculating fibonacci numbers) for 5 minutes before the start of our tests.
-Furthermore, a 5 second sleep period is used between measurements, to prevent collateral tasks from previous measurement from affecting the next measurement.
-The 5-second duration is a tradeoff between minimizing tail energy consumption of previous measurements and allowing the measurements to be run within areasonable timeframe.
+To accomplish this, we ran a CPU-intensive task (in our case, calculating Fibonacci numbers) for 5 minutes before the start of our tests.
+Furthermore, a 5-second sleep period is used between measurements, to prevent collateral tasks from previous the measurement from affecting the next measurement.
+The 5-second duration is a tradeoff between minimizing tail energy consumption of previous measurements and allowing the measurements to be run within a reasonable timeframe.

 To further improve the validity of our tests, we must minimise the effect of external factors on our test results.
 Thus, the following measures have been to reduce confounding variables: